Last updated: 21 March 2016

 - glass certified by the Insulating Glass Unit Manufacturers Association.

 An appraisal is a technical opinion of a building product or system’s fitness for purpose.
-It involves extensive testing and verification of Building Code compliance, and is done by an independent appraisal organisation.
+It involves extensive testing, assessment and verification of Building Code compliance, and is done by an independent appraisal organisation.

 An appraisal looks at any specific installation systems or processes.
 It recognises limitation on a product’s intended scope of use.